 Serving as a correctional worker is no easy task.
 In addition to keeping America safe by making sure dangerous inmates stay behind bars, they are often targeted for attacks both inside and outside of the facility.

-That’s why AFGE is advocating for the passage of H.R.
-613, a bill which would require the warden of every BOP-operated institution to provide a secure storage area where workers can store their personal firearms carried to and from work.
+That’s why AFGE is advocating for the Senate passage of the Osvaldo Albarati Correctional Officer Self-Protection Act (S.1084), a bill which would require the warden of every BOP-operated institution to provide a secure storage area where workers can store their personal firearms carried to and from work.
+The House version of the bill passed unanimously by voice vote on May 5, 2018,

 The storage, either a BOP-approved gun locker for a vehicle, or a BOP-approved gun locker on the perimeter of the prison facility, would allow correctional workers to carry their weapons to and from work so that they would be able to protect themselves on their commute.